voffee/voffee/README.md

 -->

-I'm Val, a currently unemployed aspiring junior front-end web dev.
+I'm **Val**, an aspiring junior front-end web dev.

 Right now I'm working on hitting the 350 hours I still need to reach my study goals to become a freelancer.

 Please click on the projects on my profile to see some of the things I've made so far.

+Within the next **6 months out to August 2025**, I aim to have learned and familiarized myself with React JS and SCSS.

+Please reach out to me on this profile via DM or e-mailing me at _vala@fastmail.com_

 ## I'm interested in: